PayTo is an easy, secure way for you to manage payments to merchants and businesses from your eligible accounts.

 Unless your payee informs you that your existing direct debit will be replaced with a PayTo agreement, nothing will change.
 We’ll be sure to let you know if this happens.

-It’s only once you’ve provided a payee with your BSB and Account number (found in your app or internet banking) that your payee can set up a PayTo agreement.
+Once you’ve provided a payee with your BSB and Account Number found in your app or internet banking, or utilising your PayID, the payee will create the PayTo agreement.
 You’ll be sent the agreement via our app or internet banking to review and authorise.

 When referring to PayTo agreements, the payee is the person or business requesting or receiving funds from your account.
 You, the customer, make the payment to the payee.